 The toolbox contains tools for editing, creating, and viewing images.
-Some of the tools are visible by default, while others are grouped in flyouts.
-Flyouts open to display a set of related tools.
+Related tools are grouped in flyouts.

 A small flyout arrow in the bottom-right corner of a toolbox button indicates a flyout.
 The last tool used in a flyout displays in the toolbox.
-You can access the tools in a flyout by clicking the small black arrow that appears in the bottom, right corner of a toolbox button.
-After you open one flyout, you can easily scan the contents of other flyouts by hovering over any of the toolbox buttons that have flyout arrows.
+You can access the tools in a flyout by clicking the small black arrow that appears in the bottom-right corner of a toolbox button.